 We note that 1D models without extra heating do not transfer energy into the interior on their own.
 The main effect of irradiation is that it decreases the cooling rate and thus the contraction rate of irradiated giant planets (Burrows et al. 2000).
-Planets with higher $T{eq}$ will have a larger radius compared to an identical planet with lower $T{eq}$ but still, not as large as the observed radii.
-The black line in Figure 1 shows the radius for a 1 $M_J$ planet with a pure H/He envelope at 5 Gyr at different $T{eq}$ .
-All planets have $R_p < 1.25 R_J$ .
-The difference in the radius between the highly and least irradiated planets is 0.14 $R_J$ .
-As such, our definition of $\epsilon$ is valid where all the extra energy is transported into the interior via a physical mechanism and it is not due to the 1D irradiated models transporting energy at high $T{eq}$ .
+Planets with higher T{eq} will have a larger radius compared to an identical planet with lower T{eq} but still, not as large as the observed radii.
+The black line in Fig. 1 shows the radius for a 1 M_J planet with a pure H/He envelope at 5 Gyr at different T{eq} .
+All planets have $R_p < 1.25 R_J$.
+The difference in the radius between the highly and least irradiated planets is 0.14 R_J .
+As such, our definition of ε is valid where all the extra energy is transported into the interior via a physical mechanism and it is not due to the 1D irradiated models transporting energy at high T{eq} .

-3.3.
-Model Assumptions/Limitations
+3.4.
+Model assumptions and limitations

-3.3.1.
-Distribution of Heavy Elements
+3.4.1.
+Distribution of heavy elements

 The distribution of heavy elements in the interior of exoplanets is still an open question.
 Some models assume for simplicity that all the heavy elements are in the core (Mordasini et al. 2012).
 For warm Jupiters, Thorngren et al. (2016) set an upper limit of $10 M{\oplus}$ of heavy elements in the core and the rest is mixed homogeneously in the envelope.
-Current models developed to explain the anomalously large radii of hot Jupiters mix all the heavy elements in the envelope and do not include a central core (e.g. TF18; Komacek & Youdin 2017).
+Current models developed to explain the anomalously large radii of hot Jupiters mix all the heavy elements in the envelope and do not include a central core (e.g., TF18; Komacek & Youdin 2017).

-From the Juno mission, we now know that Jupiter has a diluted core (Wahl et al. 2017) based on the measurements of

-Jupiter's low-order gravitational moments (Folkner et al. 2017), yet these findings are challenging to explain from standard formation models (Muller et al. 2020).
+From the Juno mission, we now know that Jupiter has a diluted core (Wahl et al. 2017) based on the measurements of Jupiter's low-order gravitational moments (Folkner et al. 2017), yet these findings are challenging to explain from standard formation models (Muller et al. 2020).
 Even though the interior structures are highly affected by the chosen equation of state, the prediction of an enriched envelope still holds (Wahl et al. 2017).
 Planet formation models based on core accretion and that include the effect of envelope enrichment, also suggest that gas giant planets can be formed, notably at an accelerated rate (Venturini et al. 2016).
 Envelope enrichment compared to the Sun has also been observed for all of our four giant planets (Guillot & Gautier 2014).

 In this work, all the heavy elements are mixed homogeneously in the convective part of the interior and are made up entirely of water.
 A central core is therefore not included.
-We compare the effect of the distribution of the heavy elements in the core versus in the envelope on the transit radius of the planet and hence on the heating efficiency $\epsilon$ .
-We find that for HD209458 b, $42 M{\oplus}$ distributed in the core or in the envelope do not change significantly the radius when we account for heating in the interior.
-The absolute relative change in the radius is less than 2% for $\epsilon$ ranging between 0 - 5%.
+We compare the effect of the distribution of the heavy elements in the core versus in the envelope on the transit radius of the planet and hence on the heating efficiency ε .
+We find that for HD 209458 b, 42 M{\oplus} distributed in the core or in the envelope do not change significantly the radius when we account for heating in the interior.
+The absolute relative change in the radius is less than 2% for ε ranging 0-5%.
 These results are also in agreement with Thorngren et al. (2016), which reached the same conclusion without accounting for heat dissipation.
-The median relative uncertainties on the radii measurements from observations in our sample is 4.3%, thus the distribution of the heavy elements has little effect on the inference of $L{int}$ and therefore $\epsilon$ .
-We also show in Section 6 that the uncertainty on the heating efficiency is mainly dominated by the amount of heavy elements in the planet rather than their distribution within the planet.
+The median relative uncertainties on the radii measurements from observations in our sample is 4.3%, thus the distribution of the heavy elements has little effect on the inference of L{int} and therefore ε .
+We also show in Sect.
+6 that the uncertainty on the heating efficiency is mainly dominated by the amount of heavy elements in the planet rather than their distribution within the planet.

-3.3.2.
-Depth of Internal Heating
+3.4.2.
+Depth of internal heating